Scientific research [1] shows that plant-based diets are associated with better health and lower disease outcomes.

 Meat Reduction/Vegetarianism

-Traditionally, research into vegetarianism focused mainly on potential nutritional deficiencies, but in recent years, the pendulum has swung the other way, and studies are confirming the health benefits of meat-free eating.
-Nowadays, plant-based eating is recognized as not only nutritionally sufficient but also as a way to reduce the risk for many chronic illnesses.
-[10]
+Historically, research into vegetarianism focused mainly on potential nutritional deficiencies, but in recent years, the pendulum has swung the other way and studies are confirming the health benefits of meat-free eating.

 Figures from Harvard suggest that at least 200,000 lives could be saved each year if people cut meat from their diets.
-Dr Wilett states:

 We have just been doing some calculations looking at the question of how much could we reduce mortality shifting towards a healthy, more plant based diet, not necessarily totally vegan, and our estimates are about one third of deaths could be prevented.
 [11]